-Once a device is managed by Boxilla, Boxilla's database is "synchronized" to the device when a user logins on the device.
+Once a device is managed by Boxilla, Boxilla's database is "synchronized" to the device when a user logs in to the device.
 The following sections outline how to use Boxilla to configure and monitor devices.

 There are operating options that can only be configured locally for this current release.
 These are: